anuradhawick/seq2vec/README.md

 # Seq2Vec - DNA sequence vectorization

-This too is intended to be used for Machine Learning related tasks of Bioinformatics.
+This tool is intended to be used for data generation in Bioinformatics Machine Learning related tasks.
 You can use Seq2Vec to convert FASTA or FASTQ data sets into k-mer frequency vectors.
 We use memory mapped files to read inputs faster and multi-worker pipeline to vectorise the sequences.

 ## Downloading and Compiling